1 Obesity Alters the Metabolism

 So far you learned two routes of communication between the adipose tissue and other cells and tissues: The adipose tissue secretes hormones and cytokines depending on the metabolic state of the adipose tissue.
 During the last years scientists discovered another important communication system between cells, tissues and organs: Extracellular vesicles or EVs for short.

 On a sidenote, proteins embedded in the EV membrane can direct the EV to a specific tissue or cell.
-A brandnew area of research investigates how to use exosome shells to transport medication to specific cells in the body.
+A brand new area of research investigates how to use exosome shells to transport medication to specific cells in the body.
 For example, this would enable us to transport a chemo drug that wreaks havoc on all cells in the body only to the tumor leaving other cells unharmed.

 What are the functions of EV?
 As you can imaging EVs have many functions.
-Studying nutrition sciences, the focus research tends to be on exosomes because they are involved in the coordination of the metabolism, interaction between muscle metabolism and health, coordination between gut microbiome and metabolism, inflammatory processes, development of insulin resistance, CVD, cognition, pregnancy, lactation to name a few.
+Studying nutrition sciences, the research focus tends to be on exosomes because they are involved in the coordination of the metabolism, interaction between muscle metabolism and health, coordination between gut microbiome and metabolism, inflammatory processes, development of insulin resistance, CVD, cognition, pregnancy, lactation to name a few.

 Not All Obese and Overweight Individuals Are Metabolically Unhealthy

-Some people have a genotype that increases adipose tissue by generating more smaller adipocytes.
-This is called hyperplasia and less connected to systemic chronic inflammation.
+Some people have a genotype that increases adipose tissue by generating more and smaller adipocytes.
+This is called hyperplasia and is less connected to systemic chronic inflammation.
 Other people’s metabolism fills up existing adipocytes to capacity producing very large adipocytes.
 This is called hypertrophy.
 Overly large adipocytes are connected to systemic chronic inflammation.

 As people reach middle age adipose tissue location start to change.
 Hormonal changes in middle age promote central and visceral obesity.
 Details are discussed in the aging chapter.